-Comparisons across disciplines are also implicative; see Suppl.~Fig.~\ref{fig:line_intlrate}.
-International collaboration is particularly indispensable in disciplines such as {\particle} and {\astro}, which are large-scale academic R\&D fields that usually require extended time and high cost, gathering many contributors from many countries.
-Indeed, the international collaboration rates are consistently high throughout the past half-century.
-Other disciplines, such as {\condensed} and {\earth}, have also shown relatively high rates of international collaboration in recent decades, and also very recently, a comparatively high rate in {\quantum} as well.
+Additionally, comparisons across disciplines are also implicative, as shown in Suppl.~Fig.~\ref{fig:line_intlrate}.
+International collaboration is particularly indispensable in large-scale academic R\&D disciplines such as {\particle} and {\astro}, which usually require extended time and high cost, gathering many contributors from many countries.
+The international collaboration rates have been consistently high throughout the past half-century.
+Other disciplines, such as {\condensed} and {\earth}, have also shown relatively high rates of international collaboration in recent decades, and {\quantum} has recently shown a comparatively high rate as well.